Some of the must visit cities near London by train and bus trips to enjoy more of England

 Another historical, university city situated 50 miles away from London, on the River Cam.
 While you are there you should try your luck with punting, which is famous in the area.
 Just make sure you don’t fall overboard!

 Set within the countryside of South West England – Bath is famous for its natural hot springs, Roman baths and 18th century Georgian architecture.
+This is one of the most stunning must visit cities near London which is enjoyable any part of the year.
 Bath is a unique, feel-good town, rich with heritage and history.

 Brighton is a traditional seaside town, with its famous Brighton Palace Pier, amusement parks and fish and chips.
 However, it is also a place with great culture and a vibrant music & nightlife scene.
 A place which you can enjoy all year, however we would recommend visiting in the spring and summer months, as it can get a bit windy in the winter.

-Another place to visit when it is warmer, so that you can enjoy the beautiful 7 miles of golden sandy beaches (which are very rare for English beaches).
+This one is my favourite of the must visit cities to visit near London when is warmer, so that you can enjoy the beautiful 7 miles of golden sandy beaches (which are very rare for English beaches).
 An English seaside town, with stunning gardens, mini golf and hundreds of shops. whilst in here, you must also explore the nearby Christchurch and Poole Harbor (the largest natural harbor in Europe).

 Liverpool is a maritime city in the north west of England and it is famously known as the hometown of The Beatles.
 Liverpool provides unique attractions, exciting events, sporting offerings and unrivaled musical heritage.